koba-jon/pytorch_cpp/AE2d/README.md

 # AE2d
-This is "Autoencoder" corresponding to 2-dimensional shape.<br>
+This is the implementation of "Autoencoder" corresponding to 2-dimensional shape.<br>
 Original paper: G. E. Hinton and R. R. Salakhutdinov.
 Reducing the dimensionality of data with neural networks.
 Science, 2006. [link](https://science.sciencemag.org/content/313/5786/504.abstract)

 ## Usage